-In 2020, the Audit Committee met quarterly to discuss internal audit issues with the Internal Auditor, as well as to discuss financial and internal control matters with the External Auditor.
+In 2021, the Audit Committee met guarterly to discuss internal audit issues with the Internal Auditor and to discuss financial and internal control matters with the External Auditor.
 The Audit Committee held four direct discussions with the External Auditor in the absence of management.
-The Audit Committee reported to the Board on key issues arising from these meetings.
+The Audit Committee reported any key issues arising from these meetings to the Board.

-There were no significant control failings or weaknesses identified in 2020.
+There were no significant control failings or weaknesses identified in 2021.
 Our internal audit function has been operating effectively.